ainativehealth/deidentification/readme.md

 2. Open your web browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501).

+3. The wait for the model to be downloaded.

-3. Enter the patient data you want to de-identify in the text area.
+5. Enter the patient data you want to de-identify in the text area.

-4. Click the "De-identify" button to process the text.
+5. Click the "De-identify" button to process the text.

-5. The de-identified text will appear in a new text area below.
+6. The de-identified text will appear in a new text area below.

 ## Privacy and Security